 If you don’t want to learn a new language, these are the places where you should focus your attention.

-Critical Issue #5: Do you have a health concern?
+Question #5: Do you have a health concern?

 If the answer is yes, again, your job is simplified, because a number of destinations that might otherwise appeal to you should be taken off your list.
 Like moving with children and being certain that you don’t want to learn to speak even a little of a new language, having a health issue sets your top priority for you.

-Critical Issue #6: Are you disabled in any way?
+Question #6: Are you disabled in any way?

 The reality is that this is perhaps the most limiting situation of all.
 If you have a health concern like diabetes or a heart condition, you’ll want to be sure that you’re within quick access of international-standard medical care.
 That’s possible many places around the world.